ForeignOx/notes/Mathematics/Dynamics/Torque.md

 $$
 \tau=Fd
 $$
 But can't we produce a rotation without having two forces, just by having a single force applied off-centre?
-Consider a ball affected by an off-centre force $F$, which can be considered to be a force through the centre of mass (which produces linear [[Acceleration]]) and a couple, which produces [[Angular Acceleration]]
+Consider a ball affected by an off-centre force $F$, which can be considered to be a force through the [[Centre of Mass|centre of mass]] (which produces linear [[Acceleration]]) and a couple, which produces [[Angular Acceleration]]
 ![[Torque 2024-04-23 22.24.28.excalidraw]]
 The angular acceleration, $\alpha$, is calculated from $\tau=I\alpha$, which is the rotational equivalent of [[Newton's Second Law of Motion]], $F=ma$